 Use your own software?
 Many people come to the vinyl graphics game with other software applications they’d like to use.
 The most common of these are CorelDRAW, Illustrator, and PhotoShop.
 Some of these applications will work.
 Others won’t.

-Converting raster graphics into vector objects: Many clip art packages are provided in raster format instead of vector format.
+Converting raster graphics to vector objects: Many clip art packages are provided in raster format instead of vector format.
 This means they print fine on your page printer, but not on a vinyl cutter.
-How can you convert these images into vector objects, which as we know, are arcs, circles, and lines?
-Built into our LXi Expert, Master and Master Plus packages are and auto-tracing feature which creates vectors from raster or bit images.
+How can you convert these raster images into vector objects?
+Built into our LXi Expert, Master and Master Plus packages are an auto-tracing feature which creates vectors from raster or bit images.
 These are not perfect vectors, and often need hand or manual optimizing and tuning, but this feature can save you a lot of time.

 As its name implies, transfer tape is used to transfer the weeded vinyl letters to the substrate.
 You carefully lay a sheet of tape on the vinyl and press it down with a squeegee.
 At this point, we refer to the graphic as having been pre-masked.
 If you’re selling graphics online, you can ship this pre-masked item to the customer so they can transfer it to the substrate of their choice.
 For this kind of DIY graphic, you’ll want to choose a tape that stays flat so it still looks professional when it reaches your customer.
 Otherwise, the edges will begin to curl up and collect dust which is not a good presentation.